sighingnow/jekyll-gitbook/_pages/Digital.md

  ![Manage](/assets/images/DC_Lab_12.5_5.gif)
 - On the Manage Integrations page, scroll down to the Node Authorizations section.
 This section lists all the authorizations mapped to this integration.
 Click Action → Add Authorization associated with the WxCC Authorisation, where Auth Type is oauth2 and Status is Authorization Pending.
  ![Authorization](/assets/images/DC_Lab_12.5_6.png)
 - Enter the Authorization Name (for example: WxCC Authorisation) and click Authorize.
-As the result the pop-up appears where you need to enter your Cisco admin email address (cl1adminXXX@email.carehybrid.com) and click Sign in.
+As the result the pop-up appears where you need to enter your Cisco admin email address and click Sign In.
  ![Authenticate](/assets/images/DC_Lab_12.5_7.png)
 - Click back button for being redirected back to Integrations page.
 Verify that the status of the authorizations is changed to Authorized.

 ![Authorize](/assets/images/DC_Lab_12.5_8.gif)

 ## 2. Setup agents in the Management Portal (Agents, Team, MMP)